8ttyan/home-made-shell/README.md

 #### Extended DFM for Lexical Tokenizer

 Finally, we use the following Extended Deterministic Finite Automaton Diagram to describe the Lexical Tokenizer insdted of the typical DFM.
+Each arrows are correspond to `TransitionTable` defined in `src/lexicaltokenizer.cpp`.
+The arrow has no condition means match any characters.

 ```mermaid
 ---